tooky/kosli-playground/README.md

 This repo is a monorepo with each component in its own directory with its own Makefile.
 Each component has an independent GitHub Actions workflow.
 Each workflow will trigger when changes to the relevant component are pushed to the main branch.
-Each workflow fakes the deployment step by doing a "docker compose up"

 # Setting up